wizzeg/IciclEngine/README.md

 The ecb is NOT thread safe.

 To use the ecb you can do as following.
-You may use new_entity() to create in parallel, and only after add them to the ecb.
+You may use new_entity() to create in parallel, and only after add them to the ecb single-threaded with ecb->create_entity(paralleled_entity).

 		ecb->create_entity(new_entity()
 		.with_component<TransformDynamicComponent>(transform)